FAQs

 Food and Water Quality

-Despite a solid program to supply safe piped water to all villages, tap water is often not safe to drink.
+Despite a solid program to supply safe piped water to all villages, tap water is not safe to drink.
 Bottled water is cheap and available in all resorts and some villages.
 We supply filtered water on all our supported tours.

-We have seen occasional incidences of upset stomach, but think this is seldom related to food.
-Swimming in the turtle ponds is strongly recommended against as the water is badly contaminated.
+Swimming in the turtle ponds on Savai’i is strongly recommended against as the water is badly contaminated.
 Watching water quality will generally keep stomachs at optimal efficiency.

 Infection